bruno2c/black-friday-awards/README.md

 # Black Friday Awards

-Simple awards application to a contest.
+A simple contest awards application.

-It uses [https://github.com/neptunian/react-photo-gallery](neptunian/react-photo-gallery) to display the gallery and select photos to vote.
+It uses [neptunian/react-photo-gallery](https://github.com/neptunian/react-photo-gallery) to display the gallery and select photos to vote.